ege-erdogan/comp304-project3/README.md

 ## Results

-The results from the experiments are as follow:
+The results from the experiments are as follows:

 #### Contiguous Allocation